 Andrew Volk says this is currently the most popular order at Portland Hunt & Alpine Club in Maine.
 The drink, according to Volk, is "approachable but geeky with the salt"—which he adds to balance the bitterness of the artichoke-flavored aperitif Cynar.

 For hot punches, young Irish whiskeys work best.
 Heat intensifies the tannic edge of older whiskeys; young ones stay smooth.

 At The Oakroom, where Al Capone regularly played poker in the 1920s, the bartenders use bourbon from Buffalo Trace Distillery in nearby Frankfort, Kentucky.

 Descanso Beach Smash

 This creamy, spiced drink honors an Irish Halloween bread called barm brack, which contains currants and raisins.
-Traditionally, various objects—a coin, a ring, a pea—were baked inside the loaf as a kind of fortune-telling game.

 Cork County Bubbles